 So I started doing 15-minute timed writings.
-I’ve been trying to do at least one 15-minute timed writing every day this year.
-No, I don’t succeed every day, but I’ve made more progress one timed writing at a time than if I tried to force myself back into the old schedule.
+I tried to do at least one 15-minute timed writing every day in 2016.
+No, I didn’t succeed every day, but I made more progress one timed writing at a time than if I tried to force myself back into the old schedule.

 What does that mean for you?